rxthiago/rxthiago/README.md

-- Hello, I'm Thiago, a Software Engineering currently pursuing a new major in Artificial Inteligence.
+- Hello, I'm Thiago, a Software Engineering currently pursuing a new major FullStack Development.
 - I am passionate about software development and thrive in dynamic environments.
 - I am committed to continuous learning and professional growth, exploring new technologies and methodologies to enhance my expertise through online courses, literature, and networking.